SushanthKS06/D.A.V.E-Decentralized-Autonomous-Voting-Engine./README.md

 ## Future Improvements

-If you wanted to extend this project, consider:

 1. **Commit-Reveal Scheme**: Hide votes until the deadline for privacy
 2. **Delegation**: Allow users to delegate their votes
 3. **Weighted Voting**: Integrate with ERC-20 tokens
 4. **Post-Quantum Signatures**: For long-term security
 5. **Off-Chain Voting**: Use EIP-712 signatures for gasless voting

-## License

-MIT License - feel free to use this code for learning, portfolios, or production.

-## Contributing

-This is a learning project.
-Feel free to fork and experiment!

----

-Built with ❤️ for the Ethereum community